BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 #### Conversational AI

 *Conversational AI* has become a transformative interface across industries and daily life.
-It powers virtual assistants, customer support bots, tutoring systems, and productivity tools—enabling natural, human-like interaction through text or voice.
+It powers virtual assistants, customer support bots, tutoring systems, and productivity tools -- enabling natural, human-like interaction through text or voice.
 Users rely on it to draft emails, answer questions, summarize documents, and even write code.
 They are based on large language models (LLM) like GPT and Gemini.
 They are trained on vast amounts of texts.
 The rise of multimodal models now extends usage to image and audio interpretation.
 See Fig. 2.2.

 ![Fig. 2.2: LLM chatbot](images/LLM_chatbot.png)

 #### Generative AI

 Generative AI for images and videos has revolutionized visual content creation, making high-quality media accessible to professionals and hobbyists alike.
-Tools like DALL·E, Midjourney, and Runway allow users to generate photorealistic or stylized visuals from simple text prompts, while video platforms like Pika and Synthesia enable dynamic storytelling without cameras or actors.
+Tools like DALL-E, Midjourney, and Runway allow users to generate photorealistic or stylized visuals from simple text prompts, while video platforms like Pika and Synthesia enable dynamic storytelling without cameras or actors.
 Like LLMs, those models are trained on vast amounts of images and videos.
 See Fig. 2.3.

 ![Fig. 2.3: Generative AI system](images/GenAI_system.png)